Fishing in Terra Nova

 What does this mean?

-We will be monitoring the number of salmon returning via the river’s counting fence and will complete the first in-season review on July 5.
-If, by that date, 250 salmon have passed through the counting fence, the river will open for a quota of 75 fish on July 8.
+We will be monitoring the number of salmon returning via the river’s counting fence and will complete the first in-season review in July.
+If, by then, 250 salmon have passed through the counting fence, the river will open for a quota of 75 fish.
 Should this threshold not be met, weekly assessments will continue and the river will open to angling only if salmon returns are on track to achieve the population target of 775 salmon for Northwest River.
-Should the weekly assessments indicate a return of less than 775 salmon, the river will remain closed to all angling in 2018.
+Should the weekly assessments indicate a return of less than 775 salmon, the river will remain closed to all angling in 2019.

 What licenses are required?